Must-Visit Christmas Markets in the Lake District 2024

 These Cathedral Cave directions can be used to form a circular route, approximately 1.6 miles in length.
 A relatively easy walk, little ones and four legged friends alike are sure to enjoy!

-The Cathedral Cave walk begins at the gated enterance to the quarry, where stone steps and a kissing gate grant access to the site.
+The Cathedral Cave walk is one of our favourite things to do in the Lake District.
+It begins at the gated entrance to the quarry, where stone steps and a kissing gate grant access to the site.

 Once inside, the chamber of Cathedral Cave is bathed in natural light, showcasing the rocky iterior of the structure.